Cloudneeti/docs_cloudneeti/deployment-guide.md

     * `Password`: Enter password for logging in to your virtual machine
     * `Confirm password`: Enter the same password for confirmation
     * `Subscription`: Select the subscription under which to create your virtual machine
-    * `Resource group`: Specify the resource group to contain all your CloudNeeti VM resources.
+    * `Resource group`: Specify the resource group to contain all your Cloudneeti VM resources.
 You can create a new resource group or select an existing resource group
     * `Location`: Select an Azure region from the Location list
     * Click OK